Seaweed is the food of the future, available today - ish !

 Fibre feeds the microbes that live in our guts, and a balanced microbiome depends on us eating an adequate variety of fibre and glycans.
 A healthy gut ecosystem will help keep your weight down and your immune system in good order.
 Some glycans can even trigger gut bacteria to produce natural antibiotics that help balance our gut flora by fighting yeast infections and some harmful bacteria.
 In Japan and South Korea, up to ten per cent of the diet includes seaweeds, which could help to explain why their populations have a long life expectancy.

 Seaweed is not to everyone’s taste but most of us could benefit from adding it to our diet.
 You could eat sushi once or twice a week, add it to your salads or chop it into a fish dish.
 Add it to curies, past dishes, even pizza, the options are endless.

-Frozen seaweed 1 Kg bags, ideal for adding to pies, salads, curries, spaghetti bolognese or use as a cabbage or spinach substitute.
+Frozen seaweed 1 Kg bags, ideal for adding to pies, salads, curries, spaghetti bolognese or use as an alternative vegetable such as cabbage or spinach.